What's Inside

 Terms and definitions

-These clauses cover the basics of ISO 27001 and provide the context you need to begin to understand the core concepts.
+These cover the basics of ISO 27001 and provide the context you need to begin to understand the core concepts.
 Clauses 4 to 10 provide ISO 27001 requirements organizations need to meet to conform with the standard.

 Understanding each of these clauses is critical to success with ISO 27001.
 Here’s a brief summary of what you need to know about each one.